 1. Suffering is inevitable.

-3. Further suffering ensues as a result of too much Kraft Macaroni and Cheese
+3. Further suffering will ensue if you eat too much Macaroni and Cheese

-4. Even if you’re having roast beef, your kids will prefer to eat macaroni and cheese anyways.
+4. Even if you’re having roast beef, your kids will probably prefer mac and cheese anyways.

-The budgetarian lifestyle is very similar to a vegetarians although, vegetarians intentionally omit meat from their diets whereas budgetarians often omit meat as a means to economic stability.
+Now the budgetarian lifestyle is very similar to a vegetarian lifestyle, although vegetarians intentionally omit meat from their diet, whereas budgetarians omit meat to attain economic stability.
 But either way you look at it, both vegetarians and budgetarians can be considered “barn-yard friendly.”

-Indeed, the budgetarian diet, though similar to that of his cousin the vegetarian, does however, occasionally include meat; but that’s only because the most cunning and clever of budgetarians have created a vast array of ambiguous pseudo-meat mutations such as spam, baloney, tofurkey, veggie dogs (not-dogs) and veggie burgers (shamburgers) all designed for those with limited grocery dollars.
+Indeed, the budgetarian diet, though similar to that of his cousin the vegetarian, does, occasionally, include meat; but that’s only because the most cunning and clever of budgetarians have created a vast array of ambiguous pseudo-meat mutations such as spam, baloney, tofurkey, veggie dogs (not-dogs) and veggie burgers (shamburgers) all designed for those with limited grocery dollars.

 *Note: budgetarian meatloaf is very high in polyester, a very important budgetarian fiber.

 Well, they do.
 In fact, budgetarians have loads of fun.

 For entertainment, budgetarians borrow DVD’s from their local library.
 Granted, the titles available may not be among the most contemporary favourites but, older classics such as “Surf Nazi’s Must Die” or Arnold Schwarzenegger’s “Hercules in New York” are readily available.